Answering Service

 Dial Milo vs. a traditional answering service

-Traditional answering services charge per-call (usually $1-3) and take a message.
-Milo charges per-minute ($0.20 typical) and actually doesthe thing — books the appointment, sends the text, answers the question.
+Traditional answering services charge per-call (usually $1–3) and take a message.
+Milo charges per-minute (about 6¢/min, US number, standard engine) and actually does the thing — books the appointment, sends the text, answers the question.

 • You're a medical practice subject to HIPAA